From the Curator

 - U.S. Fellowships for the Nieman class of 2016: Jan.
 31, 2015.

-- The deadline for 2015 Visiting Fellowship applications has passed.
-Candidates for the 2016 calendar year may apply starting in the summer of 2015.
+- Candidates for 2016 Knight Visiting Nieman Fellowships may apply starting in the summer of 2015.

 Finalists who are citizens of countries other than the United States are interviewed via teleconferencing in February and notified in March.
 U.S. finalists come to Cambridge for interviews in late April and are notified immediately after the selection weekend.